mp-se/pressuremon/docs/_sources/hardware.rst.txt

 * Lithium battery compatible with the ESP32c3 pico (check the battery matches the connector, +/- pins)
 * DS18B20 temperature sensor (Needed for temperature data since the internal sensor is not accurate enough)
 * 3.3k resistors for the temperature sensor data pullup
-* Small switch for turning the device off
+* 2 x Small switches for turning the device off and forcing configuration mode

 .. note::